Why Grantmakers Are Getting Tougher With Nonprofits

 Why should I care about your future if you don’t?

-Reality Check: Trump’s Cuts Are Weeding Out Weak Nonprofits
+Reality Check: Recent Cuts in Federal Funding Are Weeding Out Weak Nonprofits

 Love him or hate him, Trump’s administration has taken a sharp knife to government spending, especially in areas where dependency has been the norm.
 And while some may see this as harsh, there’s a certain economic reality at play: when funding dries up, the weak organizations—the ones that have never prioritized sustainability—will die off.